ichchhachhetry/Research_and_Projects/README.md

 # Research_and_Projects

-This is a public repository of Ichchha MC that contains her personal projects and research articles.
+This is a public repository of Ichchha MC that contains her personal project and research article.

 ##Research Paper Description##